Vedang2004/Vehicle-Management-System/README.md

 # Vehicle-Management-System
-Vehicle Management System using python and
-# data
-files to store data of vehicles.
+Vehicle Management System using python and DATA files to store data of vehicles.